 - Send different voice messages on open and close: If so marked, a voice message can be sent in three seconds when the input is opened and another in three seconds when the input is closed.
 In case of a blank field, the same voice message is sent for opened and closed state.
-(Unit 1 + 2 do not have voice message) - Activate digital inputs: The inputs shall be set as either GND or 24 VDC mode.
-Unit 1 only has GND.
+(Voice message is only available for units 5-7.) - Activate digital inputs: The inputs shall be set as either GND or 24 VDC mode.
+Units 1B-3 only have GND.
 In GND mode, the input is activated by connection to 0 VDC (GND), and the closed state is achieved.
 If the connection is removed, an open state is reached.
 In 24 VDC mode, the input is activated by connection to 24 VDC, and the closed state is achieved.
 If the connection is removed, an open state is reached.